 In 2004, Professor Stanley was honoured as a "National Living Treasure" by the National Trust.
 She is the UNICEF Australia Ambassador for Early Childhood Development.

-Professor Stanley has more than 300 published papers in scientific journals and is a member of the Prime Minister's Science, Engineering and Innovation Council.
-She has served on the Federal Government's Social Inclusion Board and the WA State Government's Indigenous Implementation Board.
+Professor Stanley has more than 300 published papers in scientific journals and has served on the Prime Minister's Science, Engineering and Innovation Council, the Federal Government's Social Inclusion Board and the WA State Government's Indigenous Implementation Board.
 She has given many presentations, both nationally and internationally, on the socio-economic determinants of child health.

-Professor Stanley remains committed to a number of important roles, including: Distinguished Research Professor at the School of Paediatrics and Child Health, UWA; Vice Chancellor's Fellow, University of Melbourne; member of the ABC Board; and Chair of the newly-formed Alcohol Advertising Review Board.
+Professor Stanley remains committed to a number of important roles, including: Distinguished Research Professor at the School of Paediatrics and Child Health, UWA; Vice Chancellor's Fellow, University of Melbourne; and Chair of the newly-formed Alcohol Advertising Review Board.

 Professor Fiona Stanley is trained in maternal and child health epidemiology and public health and has spent her career researching the causes of major childhood illnesses such as birth defects.